Here’s a comprehensive list of proof elements you can use to ratchet up the persuasive power of your marketing.

 Easy-to-find contact information adds a “we’re a real business” factor that gives customers peace-of-mind – especially when dealing with a new vendor.

-This partial screenshot from the contact us page of media agency jfmedia displays not only the usual corporate contact details, but also mobile (cellphone) numbers and direct email addresses for individual team members.
+This partial screenshot from the "About Us" page of Geelong Mortgage Broker, Aussiewide Financial Services, displays not only the usual corporate contact details, but also mobile (cellphone) numbers and direct email addresses for individual team members.
 This certainly fortifies the sense that they are transparent and approachable.

 Omitting critical contact details such as a phone number or address can quickly raise the trust alarms of potential clients, like the website for a B2B firm that I recently reviewed that claims to have a large, experienced team, and yet has no phone number on their website.
 That’s incongruent.